Anushkadeokar/Oops/README.md

-/*Define a class to represent a bank account which includes the following members as: a.Nameofthedepositor b.AccountNumber c.Withdrawalamount d.BalanceamountintheaccountMemberFunctions: e.Toassigninitialvalues f.Todepositanamount  g.Towithdrawanamountaftercheckingthebalance h.Todisplaynameandbalance.
-ImplementtheprogrambyusingfeaturesofOOPinC++ */
+/*Define a class to represent a bank account which includes the following members as: a.Name of the depositor b.Account Number c.Withdrawal amount d.Balance amount in the account MemberFunctions: e.Toassigninitialvalues f.To deposit an amount  g.To withdraw  an amount after checking the balance h.To display name and balance.
+Implement the program by using features of OOP in C++ */
 #include<iostream>
 using namespace std;
 int n,i;